Published on

 Are you considering teeth whitening to achieve whiter teeth and a perfect smile?

 Stained or discoloured teeth are a major problem for many people.
-We all start out with beautiful, white teeth but over time, our teeth begin to discolour as a result of many factors.
+We all start with beautiful, white teeth but over time, our teeth begin to discolour as a result of many factors.
 These factors include tea or coffee drinking, food especially curries and nicotine stains as a result of smoking.

 Another factor is that of genetics: some people do find that their teeth are prone to staining more than others.
 Others notice that their teeth start to yellow or darken with age.